alphagov/govuk-cdn-logs-monitor/README.md

 # CDN log monitor

+**This project is archived and no longer run on GOV.UK as per [RFC-93](https://github.com/alphagov/govuk-rfcs/blob/master/rfc-093-retire-govuk-cdn-logs-monitor.md)**

 Monitor the Content Delivery Network (CDN) logs for GOV.UK to find problems with the site.
 In particular, look for cases where a URL which has been returning a success status changes to returning an error status.